how to prepare for plane Travel with infant

 Let's look at the airport and its facilities for families.
 It really depends on the airport and the country you are in when it comes to family friendly facilities.
 Just as an example in United Kingdom you do not have family priority line during security or passport control (at least not in three London airports I flew from) whereas in Poland you do - so you don't have to queue up with the rest of the travellers which sometimes may mean you don't need e.g. baby carries but more on that later...
 So it is good to check airport facilities beforehand if you can, which is not always easy but at least you can try to see if this info is online or call the airport in advance (if you really want).

 At all the airports I flew to and from had baby changing rooms and nursing rooms so if you need these that's not an issue.
-Although I must say the feeding room at Luton airport is miles away from main waiting area so if you do not plan on having a buggy / pram with you then consider a lot of walking and have a baby carrier.
+Although I must say the feeding room at Luton airport is miles away from main waiting area so if you do not plan on having a buggy / pram with you then you will have a lot of walking so have a baby carrier.

 3. Buggy, car seat and other baby gear